+The proper grow tent setup is critical to maximize yields.
 Grow tents are an excellent solution for those wanting an indoor garden but don't want to devote an entire room or construct new walls to enclose a grow space.
 With a rigid tent frame and a fabric outer cover, a grow tent is easy to setup and will keep your garden contained enabling atmosphere and lighting control as well as a bit of privacy.
 Unlike grow cabinets however, tents are not completely secure or stealth as they use simple zippers to secure doors and windows vs locking handles on grow cabinets.
 You can learn more about the differences between grow cabinets and tents on our other post.
 Now lets take a look at the options we have on Hydrobuilder.com for grow tents:

-Be sure to carefully measure the length, width and height of the space you intend to setup the grow tent in.
+Be sure to carefully measure the length, width and height of the space you intend to set up the grow tent in.
 The tent should be slightly smaller than the space to allow for easy setup and maintenance.
 You will also need to consider what your gardening goals are, and what size tent will allow you to achieve them.

 The real question you need to be asking is how many plants do you want to grow and how big do you want those plants to be?
 The size of your plants greatly effects what tents you want to be looking at.
 Another consideration is if you want to start continuous harvesting or if you want to grow in distinct cycles.
-Usually continuous harvesters will often want one tent for vegging, another tent for flowering and possibly even a third tent for harvest curing and drying
+Usually, continuous harvesters will often want one tent for vegging, another tent for flowering and possibly even a third tent for harvest curing and drying

 Because plant strains and container sizes vary, the number of plants you can grow in each size of tent is subjective.
 Some growers like to grow a larger number of smaller plants and harvest them more frequently, auto-flowering strains are good for this.
 Others like to have a couple of plants and train them to grow very wide, this is known as the SCROG method.
-Finally others want to grow the largest plants possible and will have a smaller number of large plants.
+Finally, others want to grow the largest plants possible and will have a smaller number of large plants.
 Therefore our recommendations on plant counts for each size of tents are just that, a recommendation.
-Your milage may vary.
+Your mileage may vary.

 Here is a quick guide of our most popular sizes: